japila-books/spark-sql-internals/docs/hive/spark-sql-hive-metastore.md

 [TIP]
 ====
-Refer to link:spark-sql-SharedState.adoc[SharedState] to learn about (the low-level details of) Spark SQL support for Apache Hive.
+Refer to link:SharedState.md[SharedState] to learn about (the low-level details of) Spark SQL support for Apache Hive.

 See also the official https://cwiki.apache.org/confluence/display/Hive/AdminManual+MetastoreAdmin[Hive Metastore Administration] document.
 ====